wilsonz347/AI-Codebase-Report-Generator/README.md

 ## Example Output
 Sample Markdown report includes:
-- Executive summary
-- File-level purpose explanations
-- Dependency diagram in Mermaid syntax
-- List of potential issues or "mysteries"
+- File list with imports and functions
+- AI-generated summaries describing what each file likely does

-See examples/sample_output.md for a sample output.
+See `examples/sample_output.md` for a sample report.

 ## License
-MIT License
+This project is licensed under the [MIT License](./LICENSE).